slappforge/nodejs-lambda-debugger/README.md

 ```

 After adding the proxy component as a dependency using one of the options, require the package at the very end of the
 file that contains the Lambda handler that you want to debug.
-And also add a `debugger` line at the start of the handler
-function, so that the execution will be suspended at that point until the debugger is connected.

 Also make sure to set a reasonable **Timeout** value for the Lambda function, so that you have enough time for debugging,
 before the Lambda function runs out of time.

 ```
 exports.handler = async (event) => {
-    debugger;

-    // Your code comes after this
     console.log(event);
     return 'Hello World!';
 };